yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/04-group-nodes/README.md

 As an alternative to having the type encoded in the `id`, you can also add another property which identifies the group items.
 In both cases, it is not necessary to mark the group items unless you want to treat them differently from other items, e.g., visualize them differently.

-You can use `GraphBuilder.createGroupNodes` to import the group nodes data.
+You can use the [GraphBuilder.createGroupNodesSource](https://docs.yworks.com/yfileshtml/api/GraphBuilder#createGroupNodesSource) method to import the group nodes data.
 Then, these nodes are automatically visualized with the default group node style.

 ```
 graphBuilder.createNodesSource({